Harold Switzer: Adult years and death

 Harold "Slim" Switzer is interred at the Hollywood Forever Cemetery in Hollywood, California, next to his father, George Frederick Switzer.
 Carl is on the other side of their father.

 Personal life

 Switzer was married to Beverly Osso for six years.
 They had three children: Judith Ann, Tony Frederick and Teddy Berton.
-Switzer also fathered a child, Gladys, with Rose Lavon.
+Switzer also fathered two children, Gladys and Dawn, with Rose Lavon.